LogtalkDotOrg/logtalk3/integration/NOTES.md

 directory).

 Note that the integration scripts and shortcuts may fail if you use non- standard locations for your Prolog compilers.
+Edit the scripts if that's the case.

 Depending on the size and complexity of your Logtalk applications and the used Prolog backend compiler, you may need to change the integration scripts